kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 ---

+Build with eclipse/WUDSN and MADS assembler.

-The assembly for the Atari depends on my MADS include library here: https://github.com/kenjennings/Atari-Mads-Includes.
+The assembly code for the Atari depends on my MADS include library here: https://github.com/kenjennings/Atari-Mads-Includes.

+The MADS 6502 assembler is here: http://http://mads.atari8.info

+WUDSN can be found here: https://www.wudsn.com/index.php

 ---